sohel5G/Donation-Campaign/README.md

 # Donation Campaign

-## 3 best features of this project
+## Few best features of this project

 - Search donation categories and it will show all match categories
 - Can't donate multiple campaign it will show a warnings.